libresh/compose-matomo/README.md

 ## Access it from Internet

-We recommend the usage of SSL, so the easiest is to use a TLS capable reverse proxy.
+We recommend the usage of TLS, so the easiest is to use a TLS capable reverse proxy.
 Here are 2 examples:

  - [haproxy](https://github.com/indiehosters/haproxy)